jupcan/osm-gps/README.md

 delivered [task2 documentation](/docs/task2.pdf)

 ## task3
-basic version of the search algorithms
+basic version of the [search algorithms][i15]
 - breath-first search
 - depth-first search, depth-limited search and iterative deepening dearch
 - uniform cost

-we need all classes defined in **task2** and some input values asked to the user to generate a txt file containing a sequence of states corresponding to the path solution if exists.
+we need all classes defined in **task2** and some input values asked to the user to generate a [txt file][i16] containing a sequence of states corresponding to the path solution if exists for each of the algorithms mentioned before.

+if

 [i5]: https://github.com/jupcan/osm-gps/issues/5
 [i6]: https://github.com/jupcan/osm-gps/issues/6